navigating-the-darkweb/navigating-the-darkweb/docs/index.rst

 An online version can contain hyperlinks that redirect to other parts of the book, making the reading process much more interactive.

-Besides, there are many links, code extracts and command lines that you can copy and paste if needed.
+Besides, this book contains many links, code extracts and command lines that you can copy with a simple click.

 And because all the content is indexed, searching for a particular term is also much easier online.